-- ❖ Beginning in FY 2019 some positions and costs have been moved to the newly created program Leadership Development (4802). - Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 17.0 reflect the reduction of 2.0 frozen and unfunded positions from the FY 2018 Approved Operating Budget of 19.0. - Transfer of" - 4.0 Professional positions to Leadership Development (4802). - 1.0 Support Staff position to Leadership Development (4802). - 3.0 Professional positions to Diversity, Equity and Inclusion (0106). - o Elimination of 1.0 Professional position to leverage efficiencies in a reorganization. - Salaries and Wages, Contracted Services, Supplies and Materials and Other Charges, in addition to the transfer in costs to Leadership Development (4802), reflect reductions to constrain the budget in light of funding challenges.
+- Beginning in FY 2019 some positions and costs have been moved to the newly created program Leadership Development (4802). - Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 17.0 reflect the reduction of 2.0 frozen and unfunded positions from the FY 2018 Approved Operating Budget of 19.0. - \circ Transfer of 4.0 Professional positions to Leadership Development (4802). - Transfer of a 1.0 Support Staff position to Leadership Development (4802). - Contracted Services and Supplies and Materials in addition to the transfer in costs to Leadership Development (4802) reflect reductions to constrain the budget in light of funding challenges.